JuanBrea/GettingandCleanningDataProject/Project/CodeBook.md

                 4 SITTING
                 5 STANDING
                 6 LAYING
 UsedIn          A colum added by my script that identifies if the data was used in the training or test phases of the study
+                This would allow the data to be split into its original form if needed

 I series of mean and standard deviation features extracted from the dataset "tBodyAcc.mean...X"